 If you intend to settle in one of Canada’s provinces or territories as a professional athlete, farmer, or artisan, you may qualify to obtain a business immigrant visa for yourself and your family.
 You can apply via the following programs:

-Under a point-based grading system which evaluates eligible business immigrants, the Federal Self-Employed Persons Program considers applicants who have two years of relevant work experience within their field as evidence that they can be successfully self-employed in any Canadian province except Quebec.
+Under a point-based grading system, which evaluates eligible business immigrants, the Federal Self-Employed Program considers applicants who have two years of relevant work experience within their field.
+Therefore, it's evidence that they can be successfully self-employed in any Canadian province except Quebec.

-If you are considering to start, invest in or purchase a business in Canada, our Solid Visa immigration consultants will assist you in submitting your documentation correctly and on time.
-Our visa agents will also consult you on the visa options based on your individual profile.
+Are you considering to start, invest in or purchase a business in Canada?
+Our Solid Visa immigration consultants will assist you in submitting your documentation correctly and on time.
+Solid Visa agents will also consult you on the visa options based on your individual profile.

 Contact us today to begin your application process through the Self-employed program.